Three dimensional free-surface flow over arbitrary bottom topography: Acknowledgements

 \section{Acknowledgements}

 S.W.M. acknowledges the support of the Australian Research Council via the Discovery Project DP140100933.
 The authors acknowledge the computational resources and technical support provided by the High Performance Computing and Research Support group, Queensland University of Technology.
+We are grateful to the three anonymous referees for their insightful comments.